 No matter where you are and what you’re doing, always bring your rain jacket with you.
 We learned this from personal experience.
 One day we were at the beach on a gorgeous day.
 Hot, sunny, just like dry season.
 Then all of a sudden, dark clouds came over and it started thundering and lightning!
 We got absolutely soaked as we had to run a mile up a hill to our car.

-So just know that the morning may be super sunny with clear skies, but tropical weather means that it can go from blue skies to clouds and sun to downpour in a matter of seconds.
-Throw your rain jacket in your backpack or car so that you’ll be prepared for the sudden storms, especially if you’re in areas like Monteverde, San Gerardo de Dota, San Isidro de Perez Zeledon or Bijagua as it can get pretty cold when it rains being in such high elevation!
+Topical weather means that it can go from clear skies to a downpour in a matter of seconds.
+Throw your rain jacket in your backpack so that you’ll be prepared for the sudden storms.
+This is necessary for Monteverde, the Central Valley, San Gerardo de Dota, San Isidro de Perez Zeledon or Bijagua as it can get pretty cold when it rains being in such high elevation!

 For rain jackets, we love our North Face Venture rain jackets, as they’re 100% waterproof, breathable and light.